richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_HighAvailability.md

 ###### Always On Availability Group

-- On `SERVER_PRIMARY`, open SQL Server Management Studio and connect to the database engine
+On `SERVER_PRIMARY`, open SQL Server Management Studio and connect to the database engine:

 - "Object Explorer": Right-click "Always On High Availability" and then "New Availability Group Wizard" in the resulting menu